Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 HIV infection may lead to various troublesome infections with organisms that do not ordinarily infect healthy people.
 These are called opportunistic infections because they take advantage of a weakened immune system.
 Opportunistic infections may result from viruses, parasites, fungi, and sometimes bacteria.

-Worldwide, HIV is a much more common problem among children.
-In 2021, about 1.7 million children under 14 years of age had HIV infection.
-Each year, about 160,000 more children are infected and about 100,000 children die.
-Programs created to deliver antiretroviral therapy (ART) to pregnant women and children have reduced the annual number of new childhood infections and childhood deaths by 33 to 50%.
-However, infected children still do not receive ART nearly as often as adults.
+Programs created to deliver antiretroviral therapy (ART) to pregnant people and children in the United States have markedly reduced the annual number of new childhood infections and childhood deaths.
+However, infected children around the world still do not receive ART nearly as often as adults.

 Transmission of HIV Infection